 Additional ventilation may be the most appropriate radon mitigation method, especially if there are other indoor air quality concerns that could benefit from improved ventilation.
 This technique brings additional fresh air into the home to pressurize the interior space and to dilute indoor radon levels.

 Because the ventilation techniques involve the HVAC system, they are performed by a licensed HVAC contractor (not a radon mitigation company).
-If your preferred HVAC company is not familiar with these techniques, we can provide you with a list of companies who regularly perform this type of work.
+Check with your preferred HVAC company if they're familiar with these techniques.

 Reduce Radon Levels in Your Home With Help From Raleigh Radon